Measles Virus May Wipe Out Immune Protection For Other Diseases

 "What was interesting is that we can recover our normal cell counts, but we're still immunosuppressed," she says.

 To confirm that the decrease in cell diversity would translate into a weaker immune response, Petrova's team conducted an experiment in ferrets.
-They vaccinated a group of ferrets for the flu, exposed some of them to a measles-like virus, then tested to see whether the flu vaccine still worked.
+They vaccinated a group of ferrets for the flu, exposed some of them to a measleslike virus, then tested to see whether the flu vaccine still worked.
 As expected, they found that the ferrets that had had measles were more susceptible to the flu than the control group.

 The Science paper looked at the diversity of antibodies in the bloodstream using a new technique called VirScan.
 "This method allows you to — just from a drop of blood — detect your whole history of viral infection, looking at thousands of antibodies and their targets at one time," says Stephen Elledge of Harvard Medical School and Brigham and Women's Hospital, who was the study's principal investigator.